-- b) The Company's principal activity as per trade license is jewellery, watches and precious stones trading. - c) The parent company is Titan Holdings International FZCO and the ultimate parent company is Titan Company Limited.
+- b) The Company's principal activity as per trade license is jewellery, watches and precious stones trading. - c) The parent company is Titan Holdings International FZCO and the ultimate parent company is Titan Company Limited, which is also the ultimate controlling party.